Strawberry Pound Cake

 - On low speed, add the sifted dry ingredients alternately with the buttermilk beginning and ending with buttermilk.
 Once all has been added, increase the speed to medium and whip until smooth for around 30-45 seconds.

-- By hand, fold the strawberries into the batter.
-Spread evenly into the bundt pan.
+- By hand, fold the strawberries into the cake batter.
+(You can add a few drops of food coloring or gel to the cake batter to change the hue.)
+Spread the cake batter evenly into the bundt pan.

 - Cool in the pan on a cooling rack for 20 minutes then remove from the pan to cool completely.

-- To glaze: In a small bowl mix together the powdered sugar, cream and vanilla.
+- Make Glaze: In a small bowl mix together the powdered sugar, cream and vanilla.
 Mix until smooth.
 Add additional cream as needed to thin.
 Drizzle over the cooled cake.
+(You can also add strawberry extract and 2 tablespoons of strawberry purée to transform it into a strawberry glaze for pound cake.)

 - Store chilled.